 How to Contribute?

-Thank you for considering contributing to AdvSecureNet
+Thank you for considering contributing to AdvSecureNet.
+We welcome

 all contributions, including new features, bug fixes, and documentation